-Title § 55002.
+Title 5 § 55002.
 Standards and Criteria for Courses. (a) Degree-Applicable Credit Course.
 (C) Intensity.
 The course treats subject matter with a scope and intensity that requires students to study independently outside of class time.

-Title § 55002.
+Title 5 § 55002.
 Standards and Criteria for Courses. (b) Nondegree-Applicable Credit Course.
 (2) Standards for Approval.
 (B) Units.
 The course grants units of credit based upon a relationship specified by the governing board between the number of units assigned to the course and the number of lecture and/or laboratory hours or performance criteria specified in the course outline.
 The course requires a minimum of three hours of student work per week, per unit, including class time and/or demonstrated competency, for each unit of credit, prorated for short-term, extended term, laboratory, and/or activity courses.
-Reference: ccessed on 22-April 2013
+Reference: http://government.westlaw.com/linkedslice/default.asp?SP=CCR-1000 and then choose the Title 5 Education link (will then automatically sign you on to the weblinks.westlaw.com site) Accessed on 22-April 2013

 4) Opposition: Are not the distance education guidelines just for distance education courses?
 Answer: We cannot require a greater level of activity or engagement or rigor in our distance education courses than what we have in our face-to-face courses and vice versa.
 If students are required to have above a certain threshold of active participation in a distance education mode for a course, then such a threshold of active participation is required for face-to-face courses.
 Furthermore, the BC college transcript makes no distinction between a section of a course taught face-to-face and another section of the same course taught via distance education.
 They are supposed to be “equivalent”.